Azure/bicep-registry-modules/avm/res/network/vpn-server-configuration/README.md

 ### Parameter: `radiusServers`

-The list of Radius servers.
+The list of RADIUS servers.
+Required if configuring multiple RADIUS servers.

 - Required: No
 - Type: array